francescoo22/masters-thesis/chapters/5-Annotation-System.typ

   We say that:
   - $x.y$ is a sub-path of $x.y.z$
   - $x.y.z$ is a sup-path of $x.y$
 ]

+=== Remove

+#display-rules(
+  Remove-Empty, Remove-Base,
+  Remove-Rec, "",
+)

+Remove rules are used to define a function taking a context and a path and returning a context.

+$ \_without\_ : Delta -> p -> Delta $

+Basically, the function will return the context without the specified path if the path is within the context, and it will return the original context if the path is not contained.

+#example[
+  Given a context: $ Delta = x: shared, space x.f: shared $
+  Remove has the following results: $ Delta without x.f = x: shared \ Delta without x = x.f: shared \ Delta without y = x: shared, space x.f: shared $
+]

 === Deep Remove